-Sloppy reports are unacceptable.
+Sloppy reports will not be accepted.
 You should write your solutions like you would like to see a textbook example written.
 Write your report so that one of your classmates who is unfamiliar with the problem could read your report and understand it without difficulty.
 Be concise; long reports are neither necessary nor desirable.